Haseli23/Haseli23/README.md

 - 👋 Hi, I’m @Haseli23
-- 👀 I’m interested in learning ne skills
+- 👀 I’m interested in learning new skills

 <!---